IgniteUI/igniteui-docfx/en/components/stepper.md

 ### Angular Stepper Animations

-Angular Stepper Animations provide the end-users a nice experience when interacting with the defined steps.
+Angular Stepper Animations provide the end-users a beautiful experience of interacting with the defined steps.
 The available animation options differ depending on the orientation of the stepper.

 When the stepper is **horizontally orientated**, it is configured to use the `slide` animation by default.
 It also supports `fade` as an alternative.
 The animations are configured through the [horizontalAnimationType]({environment:angularApiUrl}/classes/igxsteppercomponent.html#horizontalAnimationType) input.

 In **vertically orientated** layout, the animation type could be defined using the [verticalAnimationType]({environment:angularApiUrl}/classes/igxsteppercomponent.html#verticalAnimationType) property.
 By default, its value is `grow` and the user has the ability to set it to `fade` as well.

-Setting `none` to both animation type inputs disables stepper’s animations.
+Setting `none` to the both animation type inputs disables stepper animations.

 [IgxStepperComponent]({environment:angularApiUrl}/classes/igxsteppercomponent.html) gives you the ability to configure the duration of the transition between the steps.
-This could be achieved through the [animationDuration]({environment:angularApiUrl}/classes/igxsteppercomponent.html#animationDuration) property, which takes a number as an argument and it is common to both orientations.
+This could be achieved through the [animationDuration]({environment:angularApiUrl}/classes/igxsteppercomponent.html#animationDuration) property, which takes a number as an argument and it is common to the both orientations.

 ## Keyboard Navigation